Munster Agricultural Society: History

 In 1935, a group of farmers instigated what the Irish Independent called a "half-hearted boycott" of the MAS annual show in Cork, parading the city bearing banners that stated 'Best Livestock Show in Ireland - Fermoy, Twice Weekly - Admission by Favour Only'.
 In January 1936, at a meeting of the Cork County Council's Committee of Agriculture, J. Daly stated that the MAS should not receive subsidies, declaring that its General Committee was "composed of shoneens and landlords" and that he was glad to have seen the show in Cork boycotted, noting that support of the event had decreased from previous years.

+According to the American Political Science Review, in 1938, following the reconstitution of Seanad Éireann (replacing the original Seanad of the Irish Free State, founded under the 1922 Constitution), the upper-house of the Irish parliament (the Oireachtas), the Munster Agricultural Society became one of the three original nominating bodies for the Senate's Agricultural Panel constituency.

 Major-General William Bertram Bell of Fota House, Cork, was president of the society from the early 1950s until the late 1960s, stepping down at 87 years of age.
 Mrs. Dorothy E. Bell, daughter of the first Baron of Barrymore and wife of Major Bell, was also involved in the Munster Agricultural Society until her death in 1975.
 Capt.
 Denis Gould was secretary of the MAS during this period.

+A sculpture by Oisin Kelly, titled 'A Drover with Cattle,' commissioned by the Munster Agricultural Society in 1973, appears in Irish Sculpture from 1600 to the Present Day.

+The Society’s Eatonstown Perpetual Cup in equestrianism was donated and presented annually by member Anne Winifred Grosvenor, Duchess of Westminster.

-As of 1986, the show was second in size to the Royal Dublin Society's Spring Show.
+As of 1986, the annual summer show was second in size to the Royal Dublin Society's Spring Show.
 In 1987, The Southern Star characterised the society's annual summer show in Cork as "a genteel affair".
 In 1988, the society announced that it was building a new indoor stadium in Ballintemple at a cost of IR£1 million, which the Irish Press described as the City's "biggest ever venue for conferences and concerts."
 As of 1990, the MAS hosted an Autumn show.
 The MAS has held auctions for livestock and machinery.